CISCO-METZ-GROUP/MeshChain/README.md

 #### 2. After intstalling Kubernetes, you need to set it up.

-If the interface you use for Kubernetes management traffic (for example, the IP address used for `kubeadm join`) is not the one that contains the default route out of the host, you need to specify the management node IP address in the Kubelet config file.
+If the interface you are using for Kubernetes management traffic (for example, the IP address used for `kubeadm join`) is not the one that contains the default route out of the host, you need to specify the management node IP address in the Kubelet config file.
 Add the following line to